apike/allenpike.com/_posts/2019-10-13-canada-election-guide-2019.markdown

 Elizabeth May has long been party leader and lone MP, and is the longest-standing leader of Canada’s parties.
 While this may be the year the Greens pick up a couple additional seats – for example, on Vancouver Island – their support has traditionally been spread so thinly across the country that they pose a serious challenge in very few ridings.
 That said, the fact climate is a huge pillar of their platform could make this the year they break out.

 **You should consider voting Green if** your riding is one of the few that has a strong Green candidate with a chance of winning, or if you want to lodge a protest vote on behalf of climate.
-If you’re a Green supporter looking to vote strategically, the [rules i describe above](#strategic) all apply.:
+If you’re a Green supporter looking to vote strategically, the [rules i describe above](#strategic) all apply.

 <a name="bloc"></a>

 ## Bloc Québécois

-Given that the Bloc is a separatist party that only runs candidates in Quebec, the personal blog of a tech guy from Vancouver is _probably_ not the go-to source of information.
+Given that the Bloc is a separatist party that only runs candidates in Quebec, the personal blog of a tech guy from Vancouver is _probably_ not the go-to source of information on them.
 On the other hand, they don’t seem to even have an English website, so maybe you *are* looking for information on them?
 If so, I apologize.

 From what I’ve gathered, support for the Bloc has risen in the polls since last election’s lows, and in a minority government situation they could hold the balance of power.
 So they’re important to Canada, but not an option on most Canadians’ ballots.